DeimosCloud/terraform-google-gitlab-ci-runner/README.md

 ## Autoscaling the Runners
 Both docker-machine runner and docker runners autoscale using GCP Custom metrics.
 The runner publishes running jobs metrics to stackdriver which is then used to scale up/down the number of active runners. `var.runners_min_replicas` and `var.runners_max_replicas` defined variables for the minimum and maximum number of runners respectively.
 It uses Google Managed Instance Group Autoscaler to scale when the average of running jobs exceeds `var.runners_concurrent`.

 > :warning: With scaling up and down, runners can get terminated without waiting for clean up when GCP scales down.
 GCP shutdown scripts have a maximum of atmost 90 seconds, during which it's forcefully terminated.
 Hence, it might not wait for your jobs to finish during scale down.
 This can leave orphan docker-machine-created instances and failed jobs.
 Use this with caution.

-> NOTE: If runners are set to use internal IPs, a Cloud NAT must be deployed for runners to be able to reach internet
+> Advisably, if you need more than one runner, set `var.runner_min_replicas` = `var.runners_max_replicas` = `number of runners you need`.

 ### GitLab runner token configuration